-When completing a federal tax return, taxpayers have the ability to put their account and routing number on the return to have their refund direct deposited into their bank account.
-Taxpayers may have a refund deposited directly into their savings, checking or individual retirement account.
-The routing number of the financial institution should be confirmed prior to submitting the tax return to the Internal Revenue Service.
+Usually, taxpayers can put their account and routing number on the return to have their refund direct deposited into their bank account when completing a federal tax return.
+And the taxpayers may have a refund deposited directly into their savings, checking or individual retirement account.
+About 80 percent of taxpayers receive money through Direct Deposit because it has no costs associated with it, is secure and convenient.

-If the IRS rejects the tax return, the taxpayer can fix errors made when inputting the routing number on the return.
-If the IRS accepts the tax return, the taxpayer cannot fix errors made to the return and must wait for a paper check to get sent in the mail.
+If the IRS rejects the tax return for whatever reason, the taxpayer can fix errors made when inputting the routing number on the return.
+However, if the IRS accepts the tax return the taxpayer cannot fix the wrong routing number on a tax return, and must wait for a paper check to get sent in the mail.

 If a taxpayer’s financial institution rejects the direct deposit, the direct deposit gets sent back to the IRS.
 At this point, the IRS will mail the taxpayer a paper check for the entire refund amount.
-It may take anywhere from three to four weeks to receive a paper check from the IRS, according to the Turbo Tax website.
+It may take another six to eight weeks to get that paper check from the IRS.

 Christopher Carter loves writing business, health and sports articles.
 He enjoys finding ways to communicate important information in a meaningful way to others.
 Carter earned his Bachelor of Science in accounting from Eastern Illinois University.